csarwi/taxglide/WARP.md

 ### Key Architectural Patterns

 #### 1. Configuration-Driven Design
-Tax rules are externalized in YAML files under `configs/YEAR/`:
+Tax rules are externalized in a unified YAML file under `configs/YEAR/`:
-- `federal.yaml`: Swiss federal marginal brackets
+- `switzerland.yaml`: Complete Swiss tax configuration including:
+  - Federal tax brackets (for single and married filing statuses)
-- `stgallen.yaml`: SG progressive brackets with override rules
+  - Canton definitions with their specific tax brackets and rules
-- `multipliers.yaml`: Cantonal, communal, and optional multipliers
+  - Municipality definitions with their multipliers and settings
+  - Default canton/municipality settings for backward compatibility

-This design allows updating tax rules without code changes and supports multiple tax years.
+This design allows updating tax rules without code changes, supports multiple tax years, and enables easy expansion to new cantons and municipalities.

 #### 2. Decimal Precision
 All monetary calculations use Python's `Decimal` type to avoid floating-point precision issues critical in financial calculations.